Discover the Beauty of Pugu Hills Forest Reserve on a Day Trip

 The communities surrounding Pugu Hills have a rich cultural heritage.
 You can enrich your visit by talking to villagers and learning more about their traditions and even attending small local markets.
 The interaction also helps in community-based tourism as the locals benefit from conservation.

-7. Picnicking and Relaxation
+Picnicking and relaxation

 For those who prefer a more leisurely experience, the reserve offers beautiful places where one can rest, enjoy a picnic, and immerse yourself in the peaceful atmosphere in the peaceful forest atmosphere.
 It is usually advisable to carry your own food and drinks because there are limited facilities inside the reserve.

-8. Camping in Pugu Hills Forest Reserve
+Camping in Pugu Hills forest reserve

 Small camping sites have also been introduced in the reserve in recent years in certain places.
 These are very simple yet cozy sites where visitors can pitch tents in the shade of the forest cover or in open clearings with great scenery.
 Facilities are minimal and therefore it would be prudent to bring your camping equipment, food and water.
 There are usually local guides who will assist in pitching the tent and ensuring safety during overnight stays.